DeepTenLab/DeepTenLab/index.md

 {% capture text %}

-A breif description of our most recent publication.
+A brief description of our research ...
+TODO

 {%
   include button.html